 2. Fertilizing the lawn.

 Leaving a layer of whole leaves where they fall can smother garden plants and turfgrass.
-But chopping a light layer of leaves into small pieces allows them to decay on the lawn and return nutrients to the soil.
+Instead, chop them into small pieces to decay on the lawn and return nutrients to the soil.
 Run over them with a mower; to chop them even finer, take a second pass with the mower in a different direction.